A consistent quantum field theory from dimensional reduction: Dimensionally-reduced quantum field theory

 where translation operator is given by $T=e^{-i P_i b^i}$.
 Notice that from Eq.~\eqref{pdot}, the operator $T=e^{-i \vec{P}\cdot \vec{b}}$ for space translations is time-dependent, and we refer the reader to the Appendix~\ref{sub:evasion} for more details and implications.

-The bottom line is that the weight $r(x)$ modifies the translation within the Poincar\'e group.
-Analogously, the nontrivial weight modifies the Lorentz group generators, and we refer the reader to Ref.~\cite{Calcagni:2010bj} for a detailed discussion.
+The bottom line is that the weight $r(x)$, which is nontrivial only at energy $\gtrsim M$, modifies the translation within the Poincar\'e group.
+Notice that the weight modifies also the Lorentz group generators, but the Lorentz algebra is preserved.
+We refer the reader to Ref.~\cite{Calcagni:2010bj} for a detailed discussion.